 To meet the multiple requirements of the November 27 Orders, and in order to ensure successful deployment of the comprehensive plan, the NYISO requests authorization to implement the new and modified mitigation measures it proposes here according to a staggered schedule.
-Thus, effective May 1, 2002 or as soon thereafter as the Commission authorizes, the NYISO will implement the steps described in Section XII to assume full operational control of the In-City grid.
+Thus, effective May 1, 2002 or as soon thereafter as the Commission authorizes, the

+NYISO will implement the steps described in Section XII to assume ultimate responsibility for the dispatch of In-City generation.
 Simultaneously, the NYISO will undertake mitigation for both the In-City Real Time and Day-Ahead Markets as discussed in Section XIII of this filing.
 By June 1, 2002, the NYISO will put in place the enhancements to the AMP that are discussed in Section XI; among these are the 50 megawatt ("MW") exemption, and the inclusion of an additional Security Constrained Unit Commitment ("SCUC") pass to improve the AMP's geographic and temporal selectivity.